paulbradshaw/journalismrecipebook/chapters/colourpiece.md

-# How to: write a colour piece, or 'sketch' feature
+# How to: write a colour piece, 'sketch' or 'experience' feature

 A colour piece is a feature which describes what it is like to 'be there', typically at a major news event.
 Less important events wouldn't justify the extra article, so for that reason colour pieces are not as common as other types of feature.
 (An exception is *[What would happen if Russia invaded Finland?
 I went to a giant war game in London to find out](https://www.theguardian.com/politics/2023/sep/30/what-would-happen-if-russia-invaded-finland-i-went-to-a-giant-war-game-in-london-to-find-out)*.)

-Examples of major news events where an editor may commission a colour piece include:
+Examples of news events where an editor may commission a colour piece include:

 * Major sporting events (such as a Champions League or Wimbledon final, an Olympics or Commonwealth Games, etc)
 * Major trial (something with widespread attention, such as the Wagatha Christie trial, or Johnny Depp vs Amber Heard for example)
 * A major political event, such as the resignation of a prime minister or a [mayoral election](https://www.birminghamdispatch.co.uk/p/a-day-of-high-drama-inside-the-toppling?utm_source=substack&publication_id=2048775&post_id=144326893&utm_medium=email&utm_content=share&utm_campaign=email-share&triggerShare=true&isFreemail=false&r=h8or&triedRedirect=true)
+* A quirky story that triggers interest, such as the fact that [you aren't allowed to watch matches at the Blackpool FC Stadium Hotel](https://www.theguardian.com/football/2026/jan/25/football-league-blackpool-hotel-pitch-view)

 Whereas news events focus on the facts of news events (what happened, when, with who, where, how and why), and interview features focus on what someone has said, the colour feature focuses on *details* that provide a different type of insight into the event in question.
 For example, if the news event was the Wimbledon final, then here are the different stories that might be commissioned: